- Greenlink Transit

 While the COVID-19 pandemic has changed many things, Greenlink remains committed to ensuring our customers get where they need to go.
 We also take the health and well-being of our customers and employees seriously, so here’s what you can expect when riding Greenlink:

-Due to limited capacity on the buses, we ask that passengers only use Greenlink for essential trips.
+To help ensure social distancing is possible, we ask that passengers only use Greenlink for essential trips.
 Essential trips include transportation to and from work, scheduled medical care appointments, the grocery store and the pharmacy.
 Passengers should practice good hygiene (washing hands frequently, using hand sanitizer, coughing into their elbows) and stay home if they’re experiencing any COVID-19 symptoms.

 Temporary Service Changes